Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/react-native-sdk.md

 `reset` is a shortcut to anonymize users after they log out, by:

 - setting `userId` to `undefined`
-- regenerating a new random `deviceId`
+- setting `deviceId` to a new uuid value

 With an undefined `userId` and a completely new `deviceId`, the current user would appear as a brand new user in dashboard.